AymenS02/AymenS02/README.md

 - 🤝 I’m looking for help with building a McMaster app for students looking for empty lecture halls

-- 💼 I'm currently looking for **Internships this 2024 Summer and onwards.**
+- 💼 I'm currently looking for **Internships this 2025 Winter and onwards.**

 - 📫 How to reach me **[via my email](mailto:aymenshoteri@gmail.com)**